 Ankylosing spondylitis (AS) is a rare form of inflammatory systemic arthritis that mainly affects the back.
-Because AS is a systemic condition, inflammation associated with it can affect other areas, including the eyes.
+Because AS is a systemic condition, which can affect the whole body, inflammation relating to it can affect other areas, including the eyes.

 As with other types of arthritis, there is no cure for AS.
 Treatment focuses on relieving the symptoms, slowing the progression of the condition, and preserving the quality of life.

-A person with AS should be aware of how it can impact their eyes and speak with their doctor if they have any eye issues.
+A person with AS needs to be aware of how it can affect their eyes.
+They also need to speak with a doctor if they have any eye issues.

-Below, learn about some common conditions that a person with AS may experience and some general tips for supporting eye health.
+Below, learn about some common conditions that someone with AS may experience and some general tips for supporting eye health.

-Anterior uveitis, also known as iritis, is inflammation of a part of the eye called the uvea, which is located toward the middle of the eye.
+Anterior uveitis, also known as iritis, is inflammation of a part of the eye called the uvea.
+The uvea sits toward the middle of the eye.

 According to one 2017 study, as many as 40% of people with AS develop acute anterior uveitis.

 Without treatment, anterior uveitis may lead to permanent damage and possibly blindness.
-But with early treatment, a person’s prognosis is generally good.
+However, with early intervention, a person’s outlook is generally positive.

 Anterior uveitis causes swelling or inflammation in the eye.
-As the Spondylitis Association of America note, anterior uveitis causes:
+As the Spondylitis Association of America notes, anterior uveitis causes:

 - light sensitivity